I Live For Another Band Camp

 My Dad Turns 99

 Yesterday would have been my dad’s 99th birthday.
 Irascible and sentimental.
-I recall a time about 10 years ago when I was flying east for work a lot and stopping at my folks’ house for an appended weekend.
-I always had a rental car, and parked it in the same place in their driveway apron, well out of the way of anyone driving by what he might have seen in his windshield 20 years ago.
+I recall a time about 10 years ago when I was flying east for work a lot and stopping at my folks’ house in Ohio for an appended weekend on the way home from Seattle.
+I always had a rental car, and parked it in the same place in their driveway apron, well out of the way of “anyone” driving by what he might have seen in his rear-view 20 years ago.

 In the tumult of life wherein jet engines throb and continents await and boarding passes hasten, the momentary quietude of a rectangular piece of northwest Ohio asphalt becomes an unlooked-for token of love.